Frequently Asked Questions

 Here’s an easy one: Ask students to go “beyond the book” by finding a news article on 12StoryLibrary.com and then explaining in a blog post why that news is important.

-For even more ways to engage students with our books and website, visit the Sample Lesson Plans page and search by series.
-Each series has as least two book-related activities to encourage a deeper understanding of 12-Story Library book topics.
+For even more ways to engage students, visit the Sample Lesson Plans page and search by series.
+Two book-related activities will encourage a deeper understanding of 12-Story Library book topics.

 How do I purchase 12-Story Library books?